aurascoper/Biofilms/README.md

 ### reactor_decision_tree.R

 This R script can simulate synthetic radiation noise which can be used to select reactor model for energy or bioremediation, it uses **radiated environments** using **decision tree analysis**.
-It can leverage the **thorium decay constant** and subcellular the subcellular localization RNA data to model microbial fitness and metabolic activities under radiation stress.
+It can leverage the **thorium decay constant** and the subcellular localization RNA data to model microbial fitness and metabolic activities under radiation stress.

 **Usage**:
 1. Load the dataset (e.g., `subcellular_locations.tsv`).